0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## Super Fast Levelling in Chrono Trigger
 I would immediately ask: "Why can’t you level immediately?"

-To explore the answer, see: [Why I Want to be a Reverse Engineer, and You Should Too](#why-i-want-to-be-a-reverse-engineer-and-you-should-too)
+To explore the answer, see: [Why I Want to be a Reverse Engineer, and Maybe You Should Too](#why-i-want-to-be-a-reverse-engineer-and-maybe-you-should-too)

 #### Returning to Chrono Trigger: